Struggling to Reactivate Inactive Customers? AI Can Help

 2. Triggered Re-Engagement Emails

 Automated re-engagement emails based on inactivity can help recapture lost customers.
-Personalization is key.
+Personalisation is key.

 Mention previous purchases or interests to bring them home.
 Get personal with email subject lines such as “We Miss You,” new sneak peeks, or services they once overlooked.